A Survey on Adversarial Contention Resolution: The Static Case

-Anta and Mosteiro~\cite{Anta2010} look at a static case---referred to as static $k$-selection (see Section~\ref{sec:deterministic})---where an unknown $k$ out of $n$ \things must each succeed.
-For an error parameter $\epsilon \leq 1/(n+1)$, the authors give a randomized algorithm that with probability $1-O(\epsilon)$ has makespan $O(k + \log^2(1/\epsilon))$; for consistency, we report the case for $k=n$ in Table~\ref{table:makespan} (see our Electronic Supplements in Section~\ref{xyz}).
+Anta and Mosteiro~\cite{Anta2010} look at a formulation of the static case---referred to as static $k$-selection (see Section~\ref{sec:deterministic})---where an unknown $k$ out of $n$ \things must each succeed.
+For an error parameter $\epsilon \leq 1/(n+1)$, the authors give a randomized algorithm that with probability $1-O(\epsilon)$ has makespan $O(k + \log^2(1/\epsilon))$.

-Wang~\cite{dingyu:optimal} provides exact, optimal results for the special case of $n=2$.
-Specifically, the authors examine the minimum: average latency until both \things succeed, the latency until the first \thing succeeds, and the latency until the second (last) device succeeds; the expected values for these metrics are shown to be $\sqrt{3/2} + 3/2$, $2$ and approximately $3.33641$.
+For the special case where $n=2$, Wang~\cite{dingyu:optimal} provides exact, optimal results.
+Specifically, the average latency until both \things succeed, the latency until the first \thing succeeds, and the latency until the second (last) device succeeds are shown to have expected values, respectively, of $\sqrt{3/2} + 3/2$, $2$ and approximately $3.33641$.

-These results settle the question of optimal makespan for the static setting.
-However, an obvious question is whether this optimality holds when packets may arrive over time, and we explore this issue in Section~\ref{sec:adversarial-dynamic}.
+These results settle the question of optimal makespan for the static case using randomized approaches.